bradallenfisher/newspeak/posts/foundation-engineering.md

 Common methods include open cuts, trenching, and deep **excavation** with shoring systems.
 Safety and minimizing disturbance to surrounding areas are primary concerns.
 Precise excavation is vital for accurate foundation placement.

+Typical projects in a [foundation repair project](https://egerexco.com/) may look like this.

 ## Retaining Walls and Their Integration with Foundations

 **Retaining walls** hold back soil, often necessary for sloped sites or basements.
 They must be designed considering the pressure exerted by the retained earth.
 Their stability is often linked to the building's **foundation**.